DannydBoer/hello-world/README.md

 # hello-world
 First repository
-My name is D. de Hoer
+My name is D. de Boer
 I like to watch movies.
 Lots of movies
 I am married en have 2 children, Daisy and Damiam
 My children are 19 and 15 years old.